MattRoss34/spring-cloud-config/README.md

 ### The Yaml Files

 This module requires that you supply a folder path where it can expect to find two files: `bootstrap.yml` and `application.yml`.
 The bootstrap yaml is used to configure your cloud config server properties, similar to Spring Cloud Config.
 The application yaml should be used for defining your application's configuration properties.
+Optionally, you can specify your application's name here, using the `name` property.
+This gives you the option of using a shared bootstrap.yml (i.e. shared with other apps) but still specify your individual application's name.

 ### Support for Profiles